• Skip to primary navigation

 1. Make the tamarind water

-• Put the tamarind into a small bowl and pour one cup hot water in it.
-Let the tamarind soak in hot water for 15-20 minutes as you go about the other tasks.
+• Put the tamarind into a small bowl and pour ½ cup water in it.
+Let the tamarind soak in the water for 15-20 minutes as you go about the other tasks.

 2. Fry the baby eggplants in cooking oil

-• Cut off the tops of all the eggplants and make deep vertical slits without slicing them in half.
+• Cut off the tops of all the eggplants and make deep vertical slits without slicing them all the way.
 This is so the spices can penetrate inside.

-• Heat half the cooking oil in a dutch oven and fry the eggplants until they soften a little (5 minutes).
+• Heat the cooking oil in a karahi or wok and fry the eggplants until they soften a little (5-7 minutes).
 There's no need to cook them fully as you will be cooking them in the curry later.

-• In the same oil that you fried the eggplant, add the sliced onions and fry them until reddish brown.
+• In the same karahi that you fried the eggplants, add more oil and fry the sliced onions until they turn reddish brown.
 Take them out with a slotted spoon and keep them aside.
+Don't discard the remaining oil in the karahi as you will be sautéing the ginger-garlic paste in it later.

-• Add the wet masala you prepared in step 4 and half cup water.
+• Add the wet masala you prepared in step 5 and ½ cup water.
 Stir well with a spoon and cover with a lid.
-Cook this for about 10-12 minutes on medium heat.
+Cook this for about 20 minutes on medium heat.

 Bagara baingan over rice in a plate.